muhme/joomla-branches-tester/README.md

 directories to prevent issues during the next installation.
 After that, you'll need to reinstall the Joomla Patch Tester using `scripts/patchtester`.

-:fairy: To protect you, the first step `Installation.cy.js` of the Cypress based Joomla System Tests is excluded if you run all `system` test specs.
+:fairy: *"To protect you, the first step `Installation.cy.js` of the Cypress based Joomla System Tests is excluded if you run all `system` test specs."*

 ## Trouble-Shooting